 Erie County has made a commitment to address climate change and help create a more sustainable region.
 Those efforts can be seen in the Climate Action & Sustainability Plan (CASP) for internal operations, which was created by the Erie County Green Team and adopted by the Erie County Legislature in January 2019.
 The County has also been working with community stakeholders to create a Community Climate Action Plan to reduce greenhouse gas emissions and prepare for the impacts of climate change.
 Erie County issues annual updates on this work and has been recognized at both the state and national level for our achievements.

 Sustainability is a broad topic that encompasses a host of issues that the County has been working on for many years.
-This page will focus on actions that directly relate to climate change mitigation and resilience.
-Erie County’s longstanding work on watershed management, household hazardous waste, solid waste and recycling, habitat restoration, and stormwater are all sustainability issues that can be found the Erie County Department of Environment & Planning Environmental Services page
+This page will focus on program areas that directly relate to climate change mitigation and resilience.
+Erie County’s longstanding work on watershed management, household hazardous waste, solid waste and recycling, habitat restoration, and stormwater are all sustainability issues that can be found the Erie County Department of Environment & Planning Environmental Services page.

 The Climate Action & Sustainability Plan (CASP) outlines and prioritizes ways the County can further reduce GHG emissions from its internal operations through action items specific to each chapter.
-Overall GHG emission reduction goals were set for a short-term timeframe, mid-term time, which aligns with the Paris Agreement, and long-term.
+Overall GHG emission reduction goals were set for a short-, mid-, and long-term timeframes.
 The following reduction goals are set against a 2005 baseline and were based on initiatives already begun within County operations, and from the measures listed in the CASP:

 - 50% by 2025; and